-Though I won’t go into great detail about aquaponics in this article, here is a great resource about aquaponics to help you if you decide that you’d like to go that route.
+Though I won’t go into great detail about aquaponics in this article, this great resource about aquaponics will help you if you decide that you’d like to go that route.

 I’m not covering the topic much because it is really a way to raise both plants and fish.
 While I understand a lot of people would like to do both in their backyard, some do not.

 So I thought it better to just stick to the topic of raising fish in your backyard.
-Which is why the first three options I mentioned could possibly be the simplest when raising fish in your backyard.
+This is why the first 3 options I mentioned could possibly be the simplest when raising fish in your backyard.

 How to Form Your Fish Ecosystem

 Whether you do fish farming in a pond, swimming pool, or a koi pond you have to feed your fish.
 You can purchase fish pellets to feed them daily if you wish.

 One way to feed your fish for (basically) free is to create your own ecosystem.
 If you have a farm pond, over time an ecosystem should form on its own.